 Do you run a grocery chain, manage multiple pharmacies, or spearhead local specialty stores?
-There’s a technology that can make your retail business more fruitful by using visual data and protecting your locations from stockouts due to poor planning.
+Retail image recognition software can make your business more fruitful by using visual data and protecting your locations from stockouts due to poor planning.
 This technology flaunts its best features with image recognition software in retail, and here’s how it works.

 Is that a monkey or just a cat in a monkey costume?
 When you see an image anywhere, you instantly recognize what’s in it — that’s something very basic for humans.
 You don’t have to break it down into smaller pieces to identify what you see.

-That’s how image recognition software works, in simple terms.
+That’s how image recognition software in retail works, in simple terms.
 More technically, the image detection process is performed within a convolutional neural network (CNN) using machine learning (ML) and computer vision technologies.

-To visualize what image recognition software would do to recognize one, you can think of these five steps:
+To visualize what image recognition software would do in the retail market, you can think of these five steps:

-- Image type detection: To identify an image type and whether it’s relevant to the visual data analyzed for a specific use case.
+- Image type detection: Identify an image type and whether it’s relevant to the visual data analyzed for a specific use case.

-- Data classification: To classify the patterns of visual data like colors, dimensions, and shapes.
+- Data classification: Classify the patterns of visual data like colors, dimensions, and shapes.

-- Feature detection: To compare image features with pre-labeled data and identify the feature in question.
+- Feature detection: Compare image features with pre-labeled data and identify the feature in question.

-- Data extraction: To distinguish visual data and objects in an image.
+- Data extraction: Distinguish visual data and objects in an image.

-- Image classification: To recognize an image by classifying and tagging everything depicted in it.
+- Image classification: Recognize an image by classifying and tagging everything depicted in it.

-In retail, image recognition software is perfect for identifying and grouping visual data coming from product displays, shopping aisles, and in-store shelves.
+In retail, image recognition solutions are perfect for identifying and grouping visual data coming from product displays, shopping aisles, and in-store shelves.
 Keep reading to find out why it’s a big deal for your business.

-How can you use image recognition software in retail?
+How can you use image recognition software in the retail market?

 Image recognition technology can help you grow your income, one way or another.
 Visual data taken across your retail stores is awash with insights you can use as pristine as they are or combine with predictive analytics to make better business decisions.
 Here’s when these insights are the most effective in the retail industry.

-Discounts, promos, and frequent repricing are often the culprit of mispricing products.
+Discounts, promos, and frequent repricing are often the culprits of mispricing products.
 If you operate dozens of locations with thousands of SKUs, the mispricing risk increases with every manual process your staff performs.
-With image recognition technology, however, you can rely on your software to monitor current product prices and identify inconsistencies at each store.
+With image recognition technology in retail, however, you can rely on your software to monitor current product prices and identify inconsistencies at each store.